What is bulky waste?

 - Commercial grab-bags such as Hippo bags

 Before booking your bulky waste collection, you will need to know whether your items are large or standard.
-For the full list of items we will collect and their size classification, see our Bulky Waste A-Z
+For the full list of items we will collect and their size classification, see What size is my Bulky Waste item?

-If your item is not on either of these lists, please contact our Commercial Waste team at firstname.lastname@example.org to arrange a quote for special collection.
+If your item is not on either of these lists and to arrange a quote for special collection, please contact our Commercial Waste team.

 Do not dump your bulky waste